-- The municipality facilitate and support local recycling projects, big and imaged private recycling companies. - 14 waste recycling agencies has been formed and registered with the municipal recycling databases. - ± 2 074 200 total kg of waste recycled annually (these include glass, plastic, paper, and cans). - 2 composting projects exist at Limpopo Dairy and KW Plant hire cc which is situated at stand no. 1322 and 1324 at Grobler Street in Louis Trichardt. - Management of used oil from private and municipal workshops is being collected by OilKol for recycling, and the company provide them with proper used oil storage container. - The management of E-waste is still a challenge within the municipality since there is no company that is doing recycling, and as such communities are still referring e-waste to landfill for disposal because there is no approved facility within Makhado Municipality.
+- The municipality facilitate and support local recycling projects, big and imaged private recycling companies. - 14 waste recycling agencies has been formed and registered with the municipal recycling databases. - ± 2 074 200 total kg of waste recycled annually (these include glass, plastic, paper, and cans). - Management of used oil from private and municipal workshops is being collected by OilKol for recycling, and the company provide them with proper used oil storage container. - The management of E-waste is still a challenge within the municipality since there is no company that is doing recycling, and as such communities are still referring ewaste to landfill for disposal because there is no approved facility within Makhado Municipality.